microsoft/vscode-zeromq/README.md

 # vscode-zeromq

 This is an npm module for using zeromq binaries build in Azure Pipelines in a Node project.
 It is used by the [Jupyter Extension for VS Code](https://github.com/microsoft/vscode-jupyter-internal).
+The binaries can be found in the releases section of the [zeromq-prebuilt](https://github.com/microsoft/zeromq-prebuilt) repo.

 # How it works